Skip to main content

 choco uninstall datastar

 Uninstalling removes the application and CLI.
-Your workspaces, templates, and per-user settings under %APPDATA%\DataStarV3\ are left intact.
+Your workspaces, templates, and per-user settings (on Windows, under %APPDATA%\DataStarV3\) are left intact.